Nikon Z5 Comparison Review

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the Z5 has an electronic viewfinder with a resolution of 3690k dots.
 The viewfinder offers a field of view of 100% and a magnification of 0.80x.
 The adjacent tables list some of the other core features of the Nikon Z5 along with similar information for a selection of comparators.

-One feature that differentiates the Z5 from many other cameras is in-body image stabilization (IBIS).
+One feature that differentiates the Z5 from many older cameras is in-body image stabilization (IBIS).
 The Z5 reduces the risk of handshake-induced blur with all attached lenses, while cameras without IBIS have to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon Z5 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.